howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 }
 ```

-If everything went well, the query will return the following data:
+If everything went well, the query would return the following data:

 ```graphql(nocopy)
 {